Skip to content

 Start running shifts on autopilot

 Set up your first site this afternoon and watch the first shift tick up live.
-Free to start, staff always free — flat per site as you grow.
+Free to start, never per head — flat per site as you grow.